Avaristimo/lore/campaign/CORE/Core walkthrough of mission 1 through 5+1p .md

 ## mission playout ##
 ## mission briefing
-the player must take their commander and rondevue with their allied commander
+the player must take their commander and rendez-vous with their allied commander
 ## objectives ##
 the player reaches the objective marker and learns basic controls of the game